 Date of Authorship for this Version

 Hicks, Frederick C., "Report of the Special Advisory Committee on the Expansion of Activities of the American Association of Law Libraries" (1936).
 Faculty Scholarship Series.
-Paper 4717.
+4717.